nguoiyoujie/ra303s-iran/docs/rules_features.md

 **`{Rules/Map} ► [<TechnoType>] ► Armor (string)`**

-The number of supported types have been increased to 11, matching the armortypes used in Red Alert 2.
+The number of supported types have been increased to 9, matching the first nine armortypes used in Red Alert 2.
+For compatibility, the original armor types are not changed.